jakobhoeg/built-in-ai/packages/transformers-js/README.md

 ### Advanced Usage (Web Worker)

-Heavy model execution should run off the main thread using Web Workers.
+Heavy model execution should preferably run off the main thread using Web Workers.
 This package ships a ready-to-use handler, which removes complexity and allows you to just build your app.

 1) Create `worker.ts`: